HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-7 Interference and Troubleshooting.md

    Understanding harmonics and spurious emissions is crucial for responsible amateur radio operation.
 These unwanted signals can cause interference far outside your intended transmission frequency, potentially affecting a wide range of devices and services.

 #### Common Causes and Solutions

 1. FM Deviation and Overmodulation:
+   > **Key Information:** *Talking too loudly into the microphone causes your FM transmission audio to be distorted on voice peaks.* This is known as overdeviation.

    - Cause: Speaking too loudly into the microphone or having the mic gain set too high.
    - Solution: Adjust your mic gain and speak at a normal volume.
 If others report distorted audio, try backing off the mic a bit.

 2. Ferrite Chokes:
+   > **Key Information:** *A ferrite choke can be used to cure distorted audio caused by RF current on the shield of a microphone cable.*

    - Use: These are great for reducing RFI on cables.
    - How: Slip them over power cords, audio cables, or coax feedlines to suppress unwanted RF.

 3. Filters:
+   > **Key Information:** *A band-reject filter can reduce overload of a VHF transceiver by a nearby commercial FM station.*

    - Band-reject filters: These can block out a specific frequency range causing interference.
-For example you could use one to block signals from a nearby commercial FM station.
+For example, you could use one to block signals from a nearby commercial FM station.
    - Low-pass filters: Use these on your transmitter output to reduce harmonics that might interfere with TVs or other devices.

 4. Grounding: